 Arrive at the Solution

-Once you know of the problem and you have the confidence of your team member, you can now think together and come to a conclusion on the same table.
-Ask them for a commitment to move towards improvement and you both can arrive at a solution and measure of success.
+Once you know of the problem and you have your team member’s confidence, you can now think together and come to a conclusion on the same table.
+Ask them for a commitment to move towards improvement, and you both can arrive at a solution and measure of success.
 The solution should be agreed upon by you and your team member.

 Make Action Plans and Hold Them Accountable

-Let your difficult team members know that they will be held accountable for their behaviors and they will have to give in their all when it comes to the action plans.
+Let your difficult members know that they will be held accountable for their behaviors, and they will have to give in their all when it comes to the action plans.
 Hold them accountable for the things that are supposed to be undertaken.
-Check the far reaches of the problem and if it pertains to the entire team, you might want to involve the team as well in the solution and the action plans.
+Check the far reaches of the problem, and if it pertains to the entire team, you might want to involve the team as well in the solution and the action plans.

 You should know that one solution won’t fit every circumstance and situation.
-As managers and team leaders, it’s important that you help your difficult team members of the best course of action and what needs to be changed at the right time and place.
-These changes rest in your hands and it’s you who can make the difference.
-All the best with your endeavor and there’s no problem too big that can’t be resolved.
+As managers and team leaders, it’s important that you help your difficult team members with the best course of action and what needs to be changed at the right time and place.
+These changes rest in your hands, and it’s you who can make the difference.
+All the best with your endeavor, and there’s no problem too big that can’t be resolved.